The FAIR construction project

 Plans call for 20 accelerator and experimental structures, laboratories, and other operational and supply structures to be built on a total area of approximately 150,000 square meters.
 Some of the building structures reach from 17 meters below ground level to 20 meters above the earth's surface and contain up to six floors.

 The transfer building is the most complex building of the facility.
 It is the central hub of the facility’s beam guidance system.
-The 1100 meter long tunnel for the SIS100 particle accelerator will also be located up to 17 meters underground.
-It is being built by means of the cut-and-cover construction method.
-In this process, the construction pit “moves” — in other words, the construction takes place in sections that are about 200 meters long.
-A supply tunnel will be located next to the actual accelerator tunnel.
+The 1100 meter long tunnel for the SIS100 particle accelerator is located up to 17 meters underground.
+A supply tunnel is located next to the actual accelerator tunnel.
 Here there will be room for structures such as the lines for power and liquid helium, power supply units, and possible devices for controlling the quality of the ion beam.